induane/asinine-website/topics/articles/2018/other/other_01.rst

 shit together.
 Make it fight.
 You fight me.
 I'll fight you.
 We're different and that has to be resolved.
 Has to fit into an order.
 There's a natural order and if we fight it out it'll automatically get sorted and things will be in their place again.
 Nothing abstract here.
 Facts.
 Solid facts.
-This is all really and so important that I feel like I should be spending most of my waking life swimming in it.
+This is all real and so important that I feel like I should be spending most of my waking life swimming in it.
 It's not a distraction how dare you.
 It's just how I recharge or blow off steam or keep the world from descending into chaos.
 Ignore the pain